A few years ago, we lost my father. After a year of fighting liver disease, he developed cancer, and within three months, he was gone.

 She wasn’t unique, though.
 One in four Canadians currently identify as caregivers, and that number is expected to grow to one in three by 2020.
 To make the situation harder for her, he wouldn’t let us children help.
 He didn’t want us to see him like he was.
 He wanted us to know him as the strong, virile head of our family.
 Not as a sick person.

 We tried to provide support where we could, since caregiving was new to all of us.
-In a short period of time, Patricia went through all of the stages of caregiving— from being a helper to providing 24/7 support (If you’re a caregiver, take the 5 Stages of Caregiving Quiz to find out where you are).
+In a short period of time, Patricia went through all of the stages of caregiving— from being a helper to providing 24/7 support.
 We offered to do some of the driving, pick up medicines, or to stay with him so she could get out.
 But that was just a drop in the bucket.

 To provide relief, there were nurses and Personal Support Workers visiting, too.
 In fact, there were a whole lot of health care professionals to help us navigate the process, which meant there were also many personalities and priorities to accommodate.
 Knowing how to partner with professionals became an integral part of the caregiving process.